Analysis | Why Big Central Banks Are Becoming Climate Warriors

 1. What got central banks interested?

-A growing body of research suggests that climate change poses the greatest long-run threat to the global economy, including the price and financial stability that central banks are responsible for.
-Even if the ambitious goal set in the 2015 Paris Agreement of limiting global temperature gains to 2 degrees Celsius above pre-industrial levels is met, the world’s economies are likely to be affected in multiple ways, from lower productivity on farms and construction sites and increased mortality and migration.
-That’s in addition to damage from more extreme weather events and coastal flooding that could run into the trillions by 2100.
+A growing body of research suggests that climate change poses the greatest long-run threat to the global economy-- including inflation and financial stability, which central banks oversee.
+Even if the ambitious goal set in the 2015 Paris Agreement of limiting global temperature gains to 2 degrees Celsius above pre-industrial levels is met, the world’s economies are likely to be affected in multiple ways, from lower productivity on farms and construction sites to increased mortality and migration.
+That’s in addition to damage from more extreme weather events and coastal flooding that could run into the trillions of dollars by 2100.
 Then there are risks to the financial system.

 2. What are those risks?